 While international tariffs are increasing the costs associated in certain areas, innovations in technology may overcome this.
 While these may not be seen straight away, the majority of medical supply companies will see this over time.
 This is especially true for purchases that require a large up-front investment.

-There are a few areas, with labor and operations related costs being some of the more prominent.
+There are a few areas, with labor and operations-related costs being some of the more prominent.
 Alongside this is a reduction in repairs, as many advancements have meant that predictive maintenance has become increasingly common.

 Much of this is seen through IoT-connected devices, as each will be able to monitor their performance, which encourages a data-driven approach to repairs.
-This could prevent the needed for much larger repairs in the future.
+This could prevent the need for much larger repairs in the future.

 Coupled with this is increased automation, which not only reduces labor costs but can improve reliability and accuracy in production.
 This should result in fewer mistakes being made, which can have a domino effect on price.